melhaud/sr/README.md

 # LNM smart reactor repo
-his is a repo for Smart reactor functional at Laboratory of Nanomaterials
+This is a repo for Smart reactor functional at Laboratory of Nanomaterials